selimsevencan/cv/README.md

 My version simply uses
 [sindresorhus's github-markdown-css](https://github.com/sindresorhus/github-markdown-css), the close replica of github's markdown style.
-And it is able to aut-generate a PDF version release through travis-ci (if set up)
+And it is able to auto-generate a PDF version release through travis-ci (if set up)

 ## Features